KaixinLuo/NVIDIA_RAPIDS_setup_guide_in_RI2/README.md

-# NVIDIA RAPIDS setup guide in RI2
+# NVIDIA RAPIDS setup guide in Spark

 This is a general guide line about how to setup RAPIDS in RI2 cluster.